First In First Out

 OnRep_IsAlive in the player character

-• I learned new concepts specific to networked games like the differences between a listen server and dedicated server, replication, and when to make functions run only on the server, run only on clients, and multicasts.
+I learned new concepts specific to networked games such as the differences between listen and dedicated servers, replication, and when to make functions run only on the server, only on clients, and multicasts.

-• Made me appreciate how much is working behind the scenes for any multiplayer game I’ve played
+Designing First In First Out made me appreciate how much is working behind the scenes for any multiplayer game.

 Challenges